Old age and driving: Growing concern

-The number of older drivers on the road is growing and bound to increase at a more rapid rate, as more baby boomers become seniors.
+The number of older drivers on the road is growing and is bound to increase rapidly as more baby boomers become seniors.
 According to an AARP spokeswoman, by 2030 over 78 million boomers will be 65+, and research shows that men will outlive their driving abilities by six years and women by 10.

-A 2003 Gallup showed that 89% of Americans were in favor increased testing requirements of individuals over the age of 65.
-However, support for a driving age restriction under 70 years old was met with less than 10% support among those surveyed, whereas 64% of respondents believed there should to be no age limits at all.
+A 2003 Gallup showed that 89% of Americans were in favor of increased testing requirements of individuals over the age of 65.
+However, support for a driving age restriction under 70 years old was met with less than 10% support among those surveyed, whereas 64% of respondents believed there should be no age limits at all.

-Approximately 9,000 senior aged drivers died from driving accidents in 2019, and more than 200,000 were treated in the emergency department for driving related injuries.
+Approximately 9,000 senior-aged drivers died from driving accidents in 2019, and more than 200,000 were treated in the emergency department for driving-related injuries.
 Gallup reported that more Americans believed teenagers pose a greater driving risk than adults over the age of 75.
 Studies have shown that the highest driving accidents rates are among drivers aged less than 20 and those greater than 65.
 However, drivers above the age of 85 are 3 times more likely to be in a fatal crash compared to those aged less than 20, and 20 times more likely than drivers aged less than 60.

 Becoming a Safer Driver

-There are some changes that older drivers can adopt to help some conditions that come with old aging.
+There are some changes that older drivers can adopt to help some conditions that come with aging.